 This has probably happened to you at least once: suddenly you notice pressure in your fingers and slight inflammation.
 They feel so swollen that you cannot even take off your rings.
-Sometimes this happens when you are walking or at mid afternoon.
-What causes this?
+Sometimes this happens when you are walking or in mid-afternoon.
+What causes swollen fingers?
 The causes of classic finger swelling are various.
 We will explain below.

 Bloating in any part of your body is usually caused by an accumulation of fluid.
-Your fingers are an area where excess work is very common.
-The cause of this accumulation of fluids is poor circulation, although sometimes it is a symptom of other diseases that you can prevent.
-It is worth knowing the symptoms.
+Your fingers are an area where excess work is very common, thus swollen fingers are also common.
+The main cause of this accumulation of fluids is poor circulation.
+Although sometimes it can be a symptom of other ailments that you can prevent.
+Thus, it is worth knowing these symptoms.